quilted-tutorial/SPARC-guru/content/getting_started/index.md

     $ cd SPARC-tutorial && jupyter-lab --LabApp.token='' --no-browser

+Once JupyterLab is running there is only one thing left to do: select a tutorial.
 Once JupyterLab is running you are all set and ready to go!
 Follow this [link](http://127.0.0.1:8888/lab) to get started and open the SPARC-tutorial.ipynb file.